onyx-and-iris/voicemeeter-api-powershell/README.md

 ### Run tests

-Run tests using .\runall.ps1 which accepts two parameters:
+Run tests using .\tests\pre-commit.ps1 which accepts the following parameters:

--   tag Run tests of this type
+-   `kind`: Run tests of this kind
+-   `tag`: Run tests tagged with this marker (currently `higher` or `lower`)
--   num Run this number of tests
+-   `num`: Run this number of tests

-Current test types are 'higher' and 'lower'
+Run tests from repository root in a subshell like so:

 Example:
-`.\runall.ps1 -tag 'higher' -num 3`
+`powershell .\tests\pre-commit.ps1 -k "potato" -t "higher"3`

 Results will be logged and summary file written.